Happy Canada Day! We’re now halfway through 2018 (ahhh!) and I’m feeling very good about how this year is going books-wise.

 Under the Udala Trees by Chinelo Okparanta

-Some of the best modern fiction is being written by Nigerian and Nigerian-American women, and I’m so glad that books like this, Homegoing, and of course Chimamanda Ngozi Adichie’s works are gaining international attention.
+Some of the best modern fiction is being written by Nigerian and Nigerian-American women, and I’m so glad that books like this are gaining international attention.
 Under the Udala Trees is about Ijeoma, who comes of age during the Biafran War in the late 1960s.
 Sent away to be a housegirl for a grammar school teacher and his wife, Ijeoma meets and falls love with a Muslim girl named Amina.
 While I found the prose a bit stiff at times, the story was beautiful, the character of Ijeoma so richly-drawn and believable.
 In general I never tire of LGBTQ narratives, but it is true that so many are white and Western.
 I’m endlessly glad that this book exists, and Okparanta has so much to say about homosexuality in Nigeria, both within the novel and outside it.

 Lives of Girls and Women by Alice Munro